Tremadog: Tourism

 Tremadog is an increasingly popular tourist destination.
 The area's long, quiet roads attract motorcyclists, and Tremadog also has a good quality rock climbing "crag" (another has been closed because of rock instability) which attracts climbers from all over the UK.
 There have been issues with access to the crags, with local farmers and the Nature Conservancy Council trying to prevent climbing, but one section, Craig Bwlch y Moch, has been owned by the British Mountaineering Council since 1979.
 Deteriorating conditions led to annual events to tidy up the climbs between 2007 and 2010, and negotiations with the Forestry Commission resulted in invasive sycamore trees being removed in 2009.
 A further event was held in April 2012, but a climber was injured in May 2012 when huge blocks of rock were dislodged during a climb.

 Tremadog also boasts one of the country's most iconic chapels.
 Peniel, a Calvinist Methodist chapel, was finished in 1810 and then expanded after Construction work, with its eye-catching and unusual columns, finishing in 1849, its temple front loosely based on St. Paul's Church, Covent Garden, in London.

 The design of the building went on to influence how other chapels in Wales during the period were built, but the site was forced to close in 2015 as its dwindling congregation was unable to keep it open.
 It is set to be rejuvenated, funds pending.

-Below these crags is a cafe, campsite and bunkhouse, which provides a base for climbers.
+Below these crags is a café, campsite and bunkhouse, which provides a base for climbers.